SQLEditor For Mac OS X Readme File

 Please see the SQLEditor manual or the support pages for more details on this

 Database Driver Location

 SQLEditor uses JDBC drivers to connect to databases.
 You need to place these in specific locations for SQLEditor to be able to use them.

 If these directories don't exist you may need to create them.
 SQLEditor will show you a list of all the drivers it can find in the Database pane of the preferences window and in the driver popup menu of the Import from database and Export from database windows.

 Internet Version CheckingAs an optional feature, SQLEditor will automatically check for a new release when you start up.

-You can also make this check manually by selecting the relevant option from the SQLEditor menu.
+You can also make this check manually by selecting SQLEditor Menu→Check for Updates

 The first time it starts, SQLEditor will ask you if you want to check for updates.
 If you later change your mind you can alter this setting in the Preferences window.